-Garnish Music Production’s Electronic Music Academy program has been put together to get you making the music you love.
+Garnish Music Production’s Electronic Music Academy program has been put together to get you making the music you love, as fast as possible.
 Keeping classes small for focused learning, we will take the beginner through everything they need to know – in a program that’s supported by Ableton, Native Instruments, and Apple.

 The work itself is a healthy mix of time spent on projects both in and out of our studios, where the course structure has been devised to allow time for mentoring, writing, producing, engineering, mixing and mastering.
 And by very association, all students will also have access to our worldwide network of alumni.